vartikavr/trySubmit/ambiguity.md

 Output:

 ```
-The value of 'a' from class A : 10
+The value of 'num_a' from class A : 10
 ```